cypator/splate-api/source/index.html.md

 ## Subscribe

 Client -> Cyaptor. <br/>
-Client will subscribe desired instruments to be able to retrieve a stream of market data.
+Client will subscribe to desired instruments to be able to retrieve a stream of market data.

 > Request Example